VEuPathDB/StaticContent/_collection_resources_tools/109_dataExp_funding.md

 }
 </style>

-<p>VEuPathDB is pioneering a novel funding approach aimed at securing the long-term financial sustainability of our globally relied-upon biomedical data resources.
-We gratefully acknowledge our funders and supporters. </p>
+<p><b>dataExplorer</b> is part of the VEuPathDB family of data resources.
+VEuPathDB is pioneering a new funding model to ensure the long-term sustainability of this globally relied-upon biomedical data resource.</p>

 <img src="{{ '/assets/images/resources_tools/funderLogos.jpg' | absolute_url }}" alt="Searches" style="display:block; width:50em; margin: 0.5em auto;">